jonnii/rfcs/docs/_decisions/20170112-an-rfc-process.md

 > tl;dr - write down decisions in markdown and open a pull request

-Writing an RFC should be as low ceremony as possible, by following the same workflow we do for code changes teaching this will be very easy to new and existing developers.
+Writing an RFC should be as easy as possible, by following the same workflow we do for code changes teaching this will be very easy to new and existing developers.